Crown thinning trees?

 How does it benefit me?

-Some species of trees such as sycamore a quite light greedy leaving you and your garden like being in a bit of a dark room.
+Some species of trees such as sycamore a quite light greedy which leaves you and your garden feeling like you’re in a bit of a dark room.
 Other plants are stunted and your own pleasure of your garden limited.
 The result of a crown thin usually leaves dappled shade that is more pleasant and less extreme that total shade.
 In my experience you gain the best of both worlds some sunshine and some shade, a win-win.

 For further information and a good source of background knowledge look up Haynes tree owners’ workshop manual.